 17-year-old girl gored by bison at national park in North Dakota

 A young tourist was attacked by a bison at a national park in North Dakota over the weekend, marking the second such known incident in the U.S. in a week.
-A 17-year-old girl who was visiting from Colorado was on a Theodore Roosevelt National Park trail Saturday when the teen encountered two bull bison fighting each other, park officials said.
+A 17-year-old girl who was visiting from Colorado was on a Theodore Roosevelt National Park trail Saturday when the teen encountered two bull bison fighting each other, park officials said in a statement.

 The injured teenager was treated by park rangers and paramedics until she was taken to a local hospital via helicopter.
 The teen is in stable condition, authorities said.

-The Bismark Tribune reported the victim was a girl.
+The Bismarck Tribune reported the victim was a girl.
 Theodore Roosevelt National Park spokeswoman Eileen Andes told the newspaper, "National parks are pretty safe places, but visitors are responsible for their own safety."

-Park regulations requires visitors to stay at least 25 yards –– the length of two full-length buses–– away from large animals such as bison, elk, deer and wild horses.
+Park regulations require visitors to stay at least 25 yards — the length of two full-length buses — away from large animals such as bison, elk, deer and wild horses.

 Last week, a bull bison tossed a 9-year-old Florida girl into the air when the animal charged a group of about 50 tourists at Yellowstone National Park.
 Dramatic video of the incident shows a man and woman run away from the animal as the little girl is thrown high into the air by the bison.
 She was taken to a hospital and later released.